rust-lang/rust-forge/src/policies/llm-usage.md

 This policy can be dissolved in a few ways:

 - An accepted FCP by teams using rust-lang/rust.
-- An objective concern raised about active harm the policy is having on the reputation of Rust, with evidence; as decided by a leadership council FCP.
+- An objective concern raised about active harm the policy is having on the reputation of Rust, with evidence, as decided by a leadership council FCP.